WorldHealthOrganization/app/.github/actions/issue-checklist-checker/README.md

       continue-on-error: true
       with:
         incomplete-checklist-pattern: '^- \[ ]'
-        incomplete-comment: 'Please ensure you have filled out the checklist'
+        incomplete-comment: 'Please make sure you have filled out the checklist in the Issue template'
-        incomplete-label: 'incomplete'
+        incomplete-label: 'resolved:missing-checklist'
         repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

 ### Inputs